mtm-007/fitness_app/README.md

 URL=http://127.0.0.1:5000

-#QUESTION="Can you explain how to do a Glute Bridge, I am not sure about the movement."
-question="Can you explain how to do a Glute Bridge, I am not sure about the movement."
+QUESTION="Can you explain how to do a Glute Bridge, I am not sure about the movement."

 DATA='{
     "question" : "'${QUESTION}'"